Lilith (play): Critical reception

 In The New Republic, poet Léonie Adams hated the play: “Mr. Sterling is a veteran poet … but this grandiose effort betrays him to his worst side, to an almost wholly derivative verse, to all manner of rhetoric, the tawdrily pretty, the grotesque, the pompous.”
+Poetry journal Voices said Lilith "is of that most heinous of all possible things; it is—Shakespearean.
+Unashamedly a closet-drama, it gives vent to some of the most stilted and most inane outbursts of Elizabethan grandiloquence that we have witnessed for quite a long time.
+It is neither poetic nor is it modern."
 No other reviewer disliked the play so strongly.

 The New York Times reviewer called Lilith “the finest thing in poetic drama yet done in America and one of the finest poetic dramas yet written in English.”
 Booklist, the journal of the American Library Association, wrote: “There are few recent dramatic poems which are so rich in substance as this one.
 Beyond the beauty of the scenes is the richness of the thought.
 The form of the poem is also a thing of beauty.”
 Saturday Review of Literature said: “Mr. George Sterling and the publishers are to be thanked for giving to the general public this deeply moving philosophic poem.”
 In Outlook, poet Arthur Guiterman pointed out that Theodore Dreiser’s glowing “Introduction” to Lilith might not be unbiased: “If you ask me, I think that Mr. Dreiser is a friend of Mr. Sterling, and that Lilith is an interesting dramatic poem or poetic play, containing passages worthy of Mr. Sterling’s deservedly high reputation.”

+After Sterling's death, Australian poet Sydney Elliott Napier reviewed Lilith and concluded: "A perusal of it satisfies me that the great opinion of his work which is held by his contemporaries in the United States is justifiable. … In an appreciatory introduction by Theodore Drieser[,] he claims for Lilith that it 'rings richer in thought than any American dramatic poem with which I am familiar. … It is compact of a noble and haunting sense of beauty.'
+It is a great claim, but I believe it is a sound one."